smbct/smbct.github.io/series/x86_64_assembly/pt1.markdown

 We will start assembly programming by writing a simple program that performs the most basic operations.
 Our tools here will be any text editor supporting x86 assembly syntax, an assembler of x86 assembly code and a linker that produces the final executable.
 Visual Studio Code can be used with the "x86 and x86_64 Assembly" extension for the writing part.
+We will use the **".s"** extension for our code files.
-To translate our code into binary, we will use the [GNU Assembler](https://www.gnu.org/software/binutils/) which is the assembler used by the [GCC](https://gcc.gnu.org/) compiler.
+To translate our code into binary, we will then use the [GNU Assembler](https://www.gnu.org/software/binutils/) which is the assembler used by the [GCC](https://gcc.gnu.org/) compiler.
 GCC will also be our linker in order to produce the executable file (GCC actually calls "ld" for linking).
 Last, but not least, we will rely on the [GNU debugger (GDB)](https://sourceware.org/gdb/) to inspect and debug our programs.